History of Egypt: Early Dynastic Period and the Old Kingdom

 The Great Sphinx and the Pyramids of Giza, built during the Old Kingdom.

+The Narmer Palette depicts the unification of the Two Lands.

 A unified kingdom was formed in 3150 BC by King Menes, leading to a series of dynasties that ruled Egypt for the next three millennia.
 Egyptian culture flourished during this long period and remained distinctively Egyptian in its religion, arts, language and customs.

 The first two ruling dynasties of a unified Egypt set the stage for the Old Kingdom period (c.
 2700–2200 BC), which constructed many pyramids, most notably the pyramid of Djoser, constructed during the Third Dynasty and the Giza Pyramids, constructed in the Fourth Dynasty.

 First Intermediate Period, the Middle Kingdom and the Second Intermediate Period

 The First Intermediate Period ushered in a time of political upheaval for about 150 years.
 Stronger Nile floods and stabilization of government, however, brought back renewed prosperity for the country in the Middle Kingdom c.
 2040 BC, reaching a peak during the reign of Pharaoh Amenemhat III.
 A second period of disunity heralded the arrival of the first foreign ruling dynasty in Egypt, that of the Semitic-speaking Hyksos.
 The Hyksos migrants took over much of Lower Egypt around 1650 BC and founded a new capital at Avaris.
 They were driven out by an Upper Egyptian force led by Ahmose I, who founded the Eighteenth Dynasty and relocated the capital from Memphis to Thebes.